-- Click on the Desktop, then go to the "Go" menu and select "Connect to Server." - Type "cortland" for the Server Address and click "Connect." - A window will come up which says "Connect to the file server cortland.", select Guest, then click "Connect." - A window will appear where you should select the volume "Courses" to mount and then click "OK." - A window will come up which says "You are connected . . ."
-Click "OK."

-- A Finder window will appear where you should double-click on "cs134", - Drag your project's folder (whose name should look like FloydLab1) into either "Dropoff-Monday" if you are in Monday's lab, or "Dropoff-Tuesday" if you are in Tuesday's lab.
+- Click on the Desktop, then go to the "Go" menu and select "Connect to Server." - Type "cortland" for the Server Address and click "Connect." - A window will come up which says "Connect to the file server cortland.", select Guest, then click "Connect." - A window will appear where you should select the volume "Courses" to mount and then click "OK." - A window will come up which says "You are connected . . . " Click "OK." - A Finder window will appear where you should double-click on "cs134", - Drag your project's folder (whose name should look like FloydLab1) into either "Dropoff-Monday" if you are in Monday's lab or "Dropoff-Tuesday" if you are in Tuesday's lab.
 When you do this, the Mac will warn you that you will not be able to look at this folder.
 That is fine.
-Just click "OK".
+Just click "OK". - Log off of the computer before you leave.